Crony capitalism: In sections of an economy

 More direct government involvement in a specific sector can also lead to specific areas of crony capitalism, even if the economy as a whole may be competitive.
-This is most common in natural resource sectors through the granting of mining or drilling concessions, but it is also possible through a process known as regulatory capture where the government agencies in charge of regulating an industry come to be controlled by that industry.
-Governments will often establish in good faith government agencies to regulate an industry.
-However, the members of an industry have a very strong interest in the actions of that regulatory body while the rest of the citizenry are only lightly affected.
+This is most common in natural resource sectors through the granting of mining or drilling concessions, but it is also possible through a process known as regulatory capture, where the government agencies in charge of regulating an industry come to be controlled by that industry.
+Governments will often establish, in good faith, government agencies to regulate an industry.
+However, the members of an industry have a very strong interest in the actions of that regulatory body, while the rest of the citizenry are only lightly affected.
 As a result, it is not uncommon for current industry players to gain control of the watchdog and use it against competitors.
 This typically takes the form of making it very expensive for a new entrant to enter the market.
 An 1824 landmark United States Supreme Court ruling overturned a New York State-granted monopoly ("a veritable model of state munificence" facilitated by Robert R. Livingston, one of the Founding Fathers) for the then-revolutionary technology of steamboats.
 Leveraging the Supreme Court's establishment of Congressional supremacy over commerce, the Interstate Commerce Commission was established in 1887 with the intent of regulating railroad robber barons.
 President Grover Cleveland appointed Thomas M. Cooley, a railroad ally, as its first chairman and a permit system was used to deny access to new entrants and legalize price fixing.

-The defense industry in the United States is often described as an example of crony capitalism in an industry.
+The defense industry in the United States is often described as an example of crony capitalism.
 Connections with the Pentagon and lobbyists in Washington are described by critics as more important than actual competition due to the political and secretive nature of defense contracts.
-In the Airbus-Boeing WTO dispute, Airbus (which receives subsidies from European governments) has stated Boeing receives similar subsidies which are hidden as inefficient defense contracts and in the form of federal and tax tax breaks.
-Other American defense companies were put under scrutiny for no-bid contracts for the Iraq War and Hurricane Katrina related contracts purportedly due to having cronies in the Bush administration.
+In the Airbus-Boeing WTO dispute, Airbus (which receives subsidies from European governments) has stated Boeing receives similar subsidies, which are hidden as inefficient defense contracts and in the form of federal tax breaks.
+Other American defense companies were put under scrutiny for no-bid contracts for the Iraq War and Hurricane Katrina-related contracts, purportedly due to having cronies in the Bush administration.

 Gerald P. O'Driscoll, former vice president at the Federal Reserve Bank of Dallas, stated that Fannie Mae and Freddie Mac became examples of crony capitalism as government backing let Fannie and Freddie dominate mortgage underwriting, saying: "The politicians created the mortgage giants, which then returned some of the profits to the pols—sometimes directly, as campaign funds; sometimes as "contributions" to favored constituents".